LanceYing2004/Project-2/README.md

 # CSE335 Project 2
-This is the starter project for CSE335 Project 2.
+This is the final submitted solution for CSE335 Project 2.
 It consists of these CMake projects:

 1. CanadianExperience root project
 2. CanadianExperienceLib library project